colinleach/tinkerings/docs/jupyter.md

 For web presentations and dashboards.
 Serve the notebook in a browser with all ipywidgets live but the code either hidden or shown read-only.

+Note that it's designed for ipywidgets and generally static content.
+It won't work for complex packages like Plotly and Bokeh that sort-of-tolerate Jupyter but aren't really designed for that environment.

 Links: [docs](https://voila.readthedocs.io/), [GitHub](https://github.com/voila-dashboards/voila)